pantheon-systems/documentation/source/_docs/redirects.md

 Pantheon uses nginx webservers for optimal performance.
 While completely compatible with Drupal or WordPress, nginx does not recognize or parse Apache's directory-level configuration files, known as `.htaccess` files.
 Instead, redirect logic should be stored in the site's `settings.php` for Drupal or `wp-config.php` for WordPress.

 <div class="alert alert-info" role="alert">
-<h4>Note</h4>
+<h3 class="info">Note</h3>
-Drupal 7 sites on Pantheon do not require a <code>sites/default/settings.php</code> file to run, and depending on how your site was created it might not have one.
+<p>Drupal 7 sites on Pantheon do not require a <code>sites/default/settings.php</code> file to run, and depending on how your site was created it might not have one.
 If it's missing, just create an empty PHP file and proceed.
-For more information, see <a href="/docs/settings-php">Configuring settings.php</a>.</div>
+For more information, see <a href="/docs/settings-php">Configuring settings.php</a>.</p></div>

 Some advantages of redirecting via PHP instead of `.htaccess` include: